 In a project we did for LEGO, we invited professionals to build a very futuristic looking city using Lego, and invited kids to come in to rebuild some aspects of that city.
 And what we found was that no matter how futuristic your city is, what your future generation cherishes about Singapore are the aspects that makes home home.
 They would replace skyscrapers with a garden or maybe a very sci fi looking airport with houses so families can live, which was very telling.
 It was a great project for SG50 — it was very different since it delved very deeply into how people felt instead of playing on themes of progress.
 The message was that what makes our home home is something that resonates with us all.

-p: I think it’s different across every agency.
+P: I think it’s different across every agency.
 Usually if you’ve got about 300 people in the whole company and the creative department has 100 people, you can pretty much afford to have a dedicated creative team on every account.
 That means you’ll be working on Singtel or HPB projects your whole life.
 But in smaller agencies, what happens is you might have 1 or 2 main accounts — mine is Philips.
 But I’ve also had to manage other smaller projects for Lego and it’s always very collaborative so currently I’m on 4.
 We try not to get overloaded, but obviously there are very busy seasons where you are swamped.

 P: So we get to work at 9.30.
 Certain agencies say 9 o’clock but people come in at 9.45 or 10 so it depends, but we’re quite strict.
 I’ll need to revive myself with coffee and look at the list of things that are on my calendar.
 We have a system that shows you what projects you’re on, which creates some transparency so everybody can see that, ‘Okay she’s very busy, don’t touch her for today.’
 It allows people to see at a glance what you’re doing, but you can imagine that whenever people see a spare window of time they just swoop in.
 I’ll look at the schedule and plan out what to do.
 Stuff we’ve already brainstormed and which just requires executing and writing the script is scheduled for the later half of the day.
 Things that require brainstorming, where we haven’t cracked the idea yet, we schedule for the earlier part of the day when our brains are still fresh.
 Depending on whatever’s scheduled for the day, I’ll just go for brainstorming sessions, which are pretty informal and which happen at cafés around the office or even sofas we can huddle at around the company.

-P: Yes, it’s an open concept office, so we don’t have cubicles.
+It’s quite a casual environment. it’s an open concept office, so we don’t have cubicles.
 Of course you also have more official internal meetings where we present preliminary ideas to the wider team outside the creative department.
 This includes the accounts servicing people who are basically your liaison between the agency and the client, and your strategic team, your planners who think of the strategy by analysing the client’s business problems.
 So there’s a wider team besides Creatives, and during these huddle sessions we present what we have so that we can cross check whether it ties in with the strategy objectives or the business objective because sometimes creatives aren’t the most business-like people.
 Then client meetings are also slightly more formal, and those usually happen at their office too.

 P: I think you need some aptitude, whether it’s at making sense of art or having a flair for writing.
 That’s the bare minimum.